habitat-sh/habitat/www/source/docs/run-packages-update-strategy.html.md

 To start a supervisor with a strategy and pointing to a channel, modify slightly the URL to the depot:

-       hab start yourorigin/yourapp --strategy rolling --url https://yourdepot.example.com/v1/depot/channels/yourchannel
+    $ hab start yourorigin/yourapp --strategy rolling --url https://yourdepot.example.com/v1/depot/channels/yourchannel

-`yourchannel` represents the channel you have created in the depot.
+The placeholder `yourchannel` represents the channel you have created in the depot.

 _At the moment, the `hab` command-line tool lacks the ability to create and manage channels.
 To use channels, you must run your own depot server and use the internal depot maintenance tool to manage channels_.